justcatthefish/ctf-writeups/2022-11-25-HITCON/Secret/README.md

 multiplicities of `n` to calculate some smaller multiplicity of `n`.
 As `n = p*q`, where `p` and `q` are big primes I can also divide this multiplicity by small primes (2, 3, 5, 7, ...) as these for sure aren't part of `n`.
 After that I checked log2 of the number.
-I know that `n` has about 2048 bits, so if log2 is smaller than 2048, and I divided all 2s from the number, this confirms that the number I've recovered is not just a multiplicity of `n`, it's exactly `n`.
+I know that `n` is a 2048–bit number, so if log2 is smaller than 2048, then this confirms that the number I've recovered is not just a multiplicity of `n`, it's exactly `n`.

 <br />